 - Big beautiful Crosswalk – Stop traffic at the end of Riverwalk park and make a big wide wonderful safer crosswalk for everyone between Riverwalk park and Pioneer Park/Senior Center/Pavilion.
 This would allow cyclist/pedestrians safer street crossings and a safer road/park transition for cyclist.
 It would also set the tone for traffic entering Ferndale from the south.
 It’s crazy that both ends of Riverwalk Park have sidewalks that end at a busy road, yet neither end has a crosswalk.

 - On the west side of the river – completely eliminate vehicles going under railroad tracks at the car wash to create a pedestrian/cyclists centric path from Vander Yacht to the Main Street bridge crossing.
+Also important to pedestrian and bicycle safety in this area is the addition of fencing at the end of the Riverwalk trail and essentially eliminating the 1st St. intersection by removing crosswalks across Main and adding a curb to stop left turns on and off Main.

 - On the east side of the river – extend the path from Hovander area under Main Street and the railroad bridges with connections to the Main Street sidewalks on both north & south sides.
 In the future, this path would extend to whatever becomes of the old golf course.